 - Carnival Night: Make the ring the prize for winning the carnival game of your choice.

-- Lucky in Love: Take them to a casino.
+- Lucky in Love: Take them to a casino (wear a mask as needed).
 Play the slots.
 No matter what, you are both about to win the jackpot.

 - Love Hunt: Hide clues around town that lead them from one clue to the next (bonus points if you combine this with #7).
 The final clue leads to you and a big question!